|Posing with a "Rabbit" and a "Bunny" at

 attending Ohio State University on an academic scholarship.
 When offered a

-it was a "boy's job."
-After being promised that it was a better job and that she would
+that it was a "boy's job."
+After being promised that it was a better job and that

-make more money, Kellie agreed to give it a try.
-The idea of female bartenders was
+she would make more money, Kellie agreed to give it a try.
+The idea of female

-still quite novel at that time, 30 years ago, but Kellie excelled and found that she
+bartenders was still quite novel at that time, but Kellie excelled and found

-loved the job.
-Suffering from insomnia, this type of employment also suited Kellie's
+that she loved the job.
+Suffering from insomnia, this type of employment

-At 22, she moved to Orlando, Florida and secured a job at the most popular and
+At 22, she moved to Orlando, Florida and secured a job at the popular nightclub,

-successful nightclub, J.J.
+J.J.
 Whispers.
-There, she was also a professional cheerleader
+There, she was also a professional cheerleader for the USFL

-for the USFL Orlando Renegades, a now defunct football league that propelled the
+Orlando Renegades, a now defunct football league that propelled the careers

-careers of greats like Doug Flutie.
-During that first season of the new league, Kellie
+of greats like Doug Flutie.
+During that first season of the new league, Kellie was

 upon by her male co-workers.
 Not one to cower when challenged, Kellie held her